Yikes-Cyborg-Run/Deauth-Vader/README.md

 I use Jayofelony's image for my pwnagotchi:
 https://github.com/jayofelony/pwnagotchi

-I used this video to help me get the images into the custom-faces directory, and to set up the config .toml file.
+I used this video to help me create the custom-faces directory, get the images into that directory, and to set up the config.toml file.
 https://www.youtube.com/watch?v=X-5jN0WjurQ

 Along with these tutorials.